dieperid/calendar/README.md

 Or you can take the file "calendar.c" and create the binary.

 ### How to create the binary file
-You have to execute this command in your terminal :
+- You have to execute this command in your terminal :
 ```c
 gcc calendar.c -o fileName
 ```

 ### How to execute the program
+- You have to execute this command in your terminal :
 ```c
 ./fileName
 ```